Lissy93/dashy/docs/authentication.md

 ### Adding HTTP Auth to Configuration

-If you'd also like to prevent direct visit access to your configuration file, you can set the `ENABLE_HTTP_AUTH` environmental variable.
+Without this, the built-in auth is just a client-side login page — your config and API endpoints can still be accessed directly.
+Set `ENABLE_HTTP_AUTH=true` to protect them.

+> [!NOTE]
+> HTTP Auth and guest access (`enableGuestAccess`) are incompatible.
+Guests have no credentials, so they can't fetch the config file when HTTP auth is active.

+This uses the same users you've already defined in `appConfig.auth.users` to authenticate all server-side requests (config files, status checks, system info, CORS proxy, etc.) via HTTP Basic Auth.

+**How it works:** When a user logs in through the Dashy UI, a session token is stored in a cookie.
+The frontend automatically includes this token in requests to local API endpoints.
+On the server side, the token is validated against your configured users.
+If someone tries to access an endpoint directly (e.g. with curl), the server will respond with a `401` and a Basic Auth challenge — they'll need to provide a valid username and password.

+**Setup:**

+1. Make sure you have users configured in your `conf.yml` (see [Setting Up Authentication](#setting-up-authentication) above)
+2. Set the `ENABLE_HTTP_AUTH=true` environment variable (e.g. in your `docker-compose.yml` or `.env` file)
+3. Restart the container - the auth mode is determined at startup, so env var changes need a restart

+Adding or removing users in `conf.yml` takes effect immediately without a restart, since the user list is read from disk on each request.

+For full protection, you'll want both the client-side login page (via `appConfig.auth.users`) and server-side auth (via `ENABLE_HTTP_AUTH=true`).

 ### Security

-With basic auth, all logic is happening on the client-side, which could mean a skilled user could manipulate the code to view parts of your configuration, including the hash.
-If the SHA-256 hash is of a common password, it may be possible to determine it, using a lookup table, in order to find the original password.
-Which can be used to manually generate the auth token, that can then be inserted into session storage, to become a valid logged in user.
-Therefore, you should always use a long, strong and unique password, and if you instance contains security-critical info and/ or is exposed directly to the internet, and alternative authentication method may be better.
-The purpose of the login page is merely to prevent immediate unauthorized access to your homepage.
+With basic auth (and without HTTP auth), the login logic runs on the client-side.
+A technical user could inspect the code and view parts of your configuration, including password hashes.
+If the SHA-256 hash is of a common password, it may be possible to determine it using a lookup table, and then use that to generate a valid auth token.
+Therefore, you should always use a long, strong and unique password.

+If your instance is exposed to the internet, the built-in auth alone is not sufficient - use a reverse proxy with its own authentication layer (see [Alternative Authentication Methods](#alternative-authentication-methods)), or access Dashy over a VPN.
+See the [Network Exposure](/docs/management.md#network-exposure) section in the management docs for more on this.

+The built-in login page prevents casual unauthorized access on a private network.
+It's not a security perimeter.

 **[⬆️ Back to Top](#authentication)**